Sport in Education

 Initially launched as a three year trial in 2013, Sport in Education was a project led by Sport New Zealand.
 In later years, the initiative was supported by other organisations such as, the Ministry of Education, New Zealand Qualifications Authority (NZQA), New Zealand Council for Education Research, New Zealand Secondary Schools Sports Council, and the New Zealand Olympic Committee.
 The philosophy behind this unique programme is to develop, trial and evaluate approaches to deliver improved student learning outcomes.

-Following a very successful trial in seeing student achievement and engagement increase significantly, Howick College is now one of the only eight schools in New Zealand to offer Sport in Education as a permanent course in our curriculum.
+Following a very successful trial in seeing student achievement and engagement increase significantly, Howick College is now one of a number of schools in New Zealand to offer Sport in Education as a permanent course in our curriculum.
 By using sport as a context for learning and engagement, the programme not only makes a positive impact on students’ physical and mental wellbeing, but also delivers positive outcomes in their academic, social and sporting achievements.

 Students are actively encouraged to act as Sports Ambassadors for the College and being involved in sporting events in the local schools and in the wider community to develop coaching and officiating skills.
 They will foster a positive working relationship with our neighbouring schools and the local sports clubs in taking on additional responsibilities such as event organisation and management, and are expected to act as role models for their peers and younger students.